 The primary prey species of African Penguins in South Africa are sardine and anchovy.
-It is suggested that because fisheries, and in particular the small pelagic industry, are targeting the same prey as penguins, they reduce the total food available for the birds.
+Because fisheries, and in particular the small pelagic industry, are targeting the same prey as penguins, they must reduce the total food available for the birds to some extent.

 African Penguins, when breeding, have a limited foraging range.
 Insufficient food within the foraging area may affect breeding success, recruitment processes (of penguins) and survival.
 In addition, in order to survive the fasting moult period, adequate prey needs to be available prior to the African Penguin moulting season.